aradhyam2000/Waste-classification/README.md

 # Waste-classification
 This project performs image recognition of various waste classes.
 I have used Convolutional Neural Networks for image classification.
-We have used Keras library(using tensorflow backend) for creating the CNN.
+I have used Keras library for creating the CNN.
 It can classify images into 5 classes.